-The Client makes use of this Report or any information provided by the Cooperative Research Centre for Construction Innovation in relation to the Consultancy Services at its own risk.
-Construction Innovation will not be responsible for the results of any actions taken by the Client or third parties on the basis of the information in this Report or other information provided by Construction Innovation nor for any errors or omissions that may be contained in this Report.
-Construction Innovation expressly disclaims any liability or responsibility to any person in respect of any thing done or omitted to be done by any person in reliance on this Report or any information provided.
+The Client makes use of this Case study or any information provided by the Cooperative Research Centre for Construction Innovation in relation to the Consultancy Services at its own risk.
+Construction Innovation will not be responsible for the results of any actions taken by the Client or third parties on the basis of the information in this Case study or other information provided by Construction Innovation nor for any errors or omissions that may be contained in this Case study.
+Construction Innovation expressly disclaims any liability or responsibility to any person in respect of any thing done or omitted to be done by any person in reliance on this Case study or any information provided.

-© 2006 Icon.Net Pty Ltd
+© 2008 Icon.Net Pty Ltd

-To the extent permitted by law, all rights are reserved and no part of this publication covered by copyright may be reproduced or copied in any form or by any means except with the written permission of Icon.Net Pty Ltd.
+To the extent permitted by law, all rights are reserved and no part of this publication covered by copyright may be reproduced or copied in any form or by any means except with the written permission of Icon.
+Net Pty Ltd.